-- 19.1 A request for proposals is used when the Bidder selection is based on best value rather than price alone.
-Public officers invite contractors to propose a solution to a problem, requirement or objective, and the selection of the contractor is based on the effectiveness of the proposed solution. - 19.2 Bids must be evaluated and the successful contractor must be selected according to specific criteria and procedures as set out in the request for proposals.
+- 18.1 A request for proposals is used when the Bidder selection is based on best value rather than price alone.
+A public authority invites contractors to propose a solution to a problem, requirement or objective, and the selection of the contractor is based on the effectiveness of the proposed solution. - 18.2 Bids must be evaluated and the successful contractor must be selected according to specific criteria and procedures as set out in the request for proposals. - 18.3 A request for proposals may be used to solicit bids through public advertisement, through direct invitation of selected contractors by means of an Approved Contractor List, or by invitation of one source only if conditions for a non-competitive process have been met. - 18.4 A request for proposals must include, in addition to the information referred to in the Procurement Procedure Manual, instructions to contractors to present simultaneously to the public authority proposals in two envelopes: one envelope containing the technical, quality and performance characteristics of the proposal, and the other envelope containing the financial aspects of the proposal. - 18.5 If contractors are permitted to present proposals for only a portion of the subject matter of the procurement, a description of the portion or portions for which proposals may be presented. - 18.6 Before opening the envelopes containing the financial aspects of the proposals, the public authority must examine and evaluate the technical, quality and performance characteristics of proposals according to the criteria and procedures specified in the request for proposals. - 18.7 The proposals whose technical, quality and performance characteristics fail to meet the relevant minimum requirements must be considered to be non-responsive and must be rejected on that ground.
+A notice of rejection and the reasons for the rejection, together with the unopened envelope containing the financial aspects of the proposal, must promptly be dispatched to each respective contractor whose proposal was rejected. - 18.8 The proposals whose technical, quality and performance characteristics meet or exceed the relevant minimum requirements must be considered to be responsive. - 18.9 The public authority must compare the financial aspects of the responsive proposals and on that basis identify the successful proposal in accordance with the criteria and the procedure set out in the request for proposals.
+The successful proposal must be the most responsive proposal with the best combined evaluation in terms of:

-- 19.3 A request for proposals may be used to solicit bids through public advertisement, through direct invitation of selected contractors by means of an Approved Contractor List, or by invitation of one source only if conditions for a non-competitive process have been met. - A request for proposals must include instructions to contractors to present simultaneously to the public authority proposals in two envelopes: one envelope containing the technical, quality and performance characteristics of the proposal, and the other envelope containing the financial aspects of the proposal. - 19.5 If contractors are permitted to present proposals for only a portion of the subject matter of the procurement, a description of the portion or portions for which proposals may be presented. - 19.6 Before opening the envelopes containing the financial aspects of the proposals, the members of the evaluation panel must examine and evaluate the technical, quality and performance characteristics of proposals according to the criteria and procedures specified in the request for proposals. - 19.7 The proposals whose technical, quality and performance characteristics fail to meet the relevant minimum requirements must be considered to be non-responsive and must be rejected on that ground.
-A notice of rejection and the reasons for the rejection, together with the unopened envelope containing the financial aspects of the proposal, must promptly be dispatched to each respective contractor whose proposal was rejected. - 19.8 The proposals whose technical, quality and performance characteristics meet or exceed the relevant minimum requirements must be considered to be responsive. - 19.9 The members of the evaluation panel must compare the financial aspects of the responsive proposals and on that basis identify the successful proposal in accordance with the criteria and the procedure set out in the request for proposals.
-The successful proposal must be the most responsive proposal with the best combined evaluation in terms of: - (a) the criteria other than price (such as the percentage of Bermudian ownership) that are specified in the request for proposals; and - (b) the price.
+(a) the criteria other than price specified in the request for proposals; and (b) the price.

-20 Two-Stage Tendering
+19. Two-Stage Tendering